hijknight/learning-rust/README.md

 # Learning Rust
 ___
-### All code done when following [The Rust Programming Language Book](https://doc.rust-lang.org/book/)
+### All code completed while following [The Rust Programming Language Book](https://doc.rust-lang.org/book/), except for probabilty and minigrep(+).

-There is a folder in the repo for most chapters (some don't contain code).
+#### There is a folder in the repo for most chapters (some sections of the book don't contain code).
 All book chapters are linked below.
 ___
 ### Chapter 1 - [Getting Started](https://doc.rust-lang.org/book/ch01-00-getting-started.html#getting-started)